 WANDERING: Some Autism Service Dogs are trained to track the scent of, hold, retrieve, or find a child who wanders or runs away.

-PICA: Some children with Autism Spectrum Disorders eat things that they should not, such as: dirt, clay, chalk, feces, sand, crayons, pencils, etc. Autism Service Dogs can be trained to halt or redirect this undesirable behavior.
+PICA: Some children with Autism Spectrum Disorders eat things that they should not, such as: dirt, clay, chalk, feces, sand, crayons, pencils, etc. Autism Service Dogs can halt or redirect this undesirable behavior.

 FIRE SAFETY: When a smoke detector activates, a dog may be trained to lead the child to the front door or fire exit.

 SNEAKING/ESCAPING: Individuals with Autism Spectrum Disorders are commonly very adept at escaping their homes or sneaking away from their safe environments.
-Their service dog may be trained to bark or alert a caregiver or parent.
+Their service dog may be trained to sleep next to/guard the child.
 This can provide a peace of mind and quality of sleep for the entire family that was not previously possible.

 STIMMING: Many people with Autism Spectrum Disorders engage in various self-stimulating behaviors including: hand flapping, spinning, rocking, making repetitive vocal sounds, or unusual finger movements.
-An Autism Service Dog may be trained to halt or divert these behaviors as well.
+An Autism Service Dog may halt, divert, or redirect these behaviors as well.

 LOVE/WARMTH/SECURITY: Often the need for love, warmth and security are paramount for a child on the Autism Spectrum.
 While all children needs these things, the “neediness” of these individuals is often so intense that it becomes nearly impossible for parents to satisfy all of the child’s’ needs in these areas.
 Many children who formerly required their parents’ constant attention or who viewed a parent as a “security item or transitional object” no longer are as dependent with the aid of a service dog.
 The Service Dog may provide the emotional and physical support needed for more independent sleep, bathing, dressing, waiting in lines, taking of transportation (school buses, subways, buses, vans, airplanes, shuttles, cars, boats, ferries) and a multitude of other activities that caused stress or required a person or object to offer support in the past.